chakrabar/chakrabar.github.io/_posts/notes/2018-02-18-asynchronous-programming-in-dotnet.md

 }
 ```

-**Note:** Using `task.Result` directly makes the process synchronous, that the current thread waits for the task to complete.
+**Note:** Using `task.Result` directly after starting a task makes the process synchronous, that the current thread waits for the task to complete.
 {: .notice--warning}

 ```cs